 FCR conducts a comprehensive employee engagement survey every two years.
-Our latest employee survey was conducted in 2021.
-We had a very strong response rate of 94%, exceeding our goal of 90%.
-Our overall engagement score was 86% (compared to 79% in our last survey), which is 13% above the Canadian average (as stated by our third-party partner).
+Our latest employee survey was conducted in 2023.
+We had a very strong response rate of 95%, exceeding our goal of 90%.
+Our overall engagement score was 82%, which is 10% above the Canadian average (as stated by our third-party partner).
 Managers are required to conduct annual formal performance reviews of their employees and ensure that expectations are understood, and performance is acknowledged and rewarded.
 All permanent, full-time employees participate in the Performance Review and Year-End Compensation review process which includes the creation of a Development Plan for the coming year.